 I have always struggled with getting my butt out of bed and beginning my day with any sort of positivity.
-I always find a way to procrastinate getting up, which leads to the inevitable mad dash out the door.
+I’m great at finding ways to procrastinate getting up, which leads to the inevitable mad dash out the door.
 That’s no way to start a day!
 It’s especially hard for me now that I work for myself and I don’t strictly speaking need to get up at a certain time.
 But as I’ve become more responsible for my own time management, I’ve learned a few tips and tricks to improve your morning routine and get the day started right.

 13 Ways to Improve Your Morning Routine

 This is one of my biggest struggles.
 In my attempts to keep my eyes open, I often open Facebook or Instagram and start scrolling.
 This is a terrible idea!
 For one, it launches me into the not so pretty world of news and politics before I’ve even had a cup of coffee.
 Plus it means I can accidentally lay in bed for 45 minutes while I mindlessly scroll, making the start of my day an act of procrastination – which doesn’t feel good.
 On top of all of that, it gives the mind no chance to think freely without the influence of social media.

 It’s tough to peel away from my phone, but it’s absolutely the right choice.
 In fact, I have an entire section of my eCourse Uninstalling Procrastination centered around digital distractions and how to deal with it.
 Our ever-present pocket computers are a huge barrier to productivity!

 The days I start without checking my phone always feel more productive and more centered.
 So take my advice – stay away from your phone in the morning!
 If that means you charge your phone in the kitchen or living room overnight, then so be it.
 Buy a real alarm clock (yes they still make them) and just avoid your phone for the first hour of your day.
 You’ll thank yourself for that digital break.